VisionXLab/SpaCE-10/README.md

 ---
-# 🔥 News
+# 🔥🔥🔥 News
 <!-- - 🤖 [2025/06/10] Baseline results with GPT-4o, InternVL, Claude-3, LLaVA and more are available. -->
-- 🤖 [2025/06/09] Scans for 3D MLLMs and our manually collected 3D snapshots are coming soon.
+- 🖼️ [2025/06/11] Scans for 3D MLLMs and our manually collected 3D snapshots will be coming soon.
-- 🤖 [2025/06/09] Evaluation code is released.
+- 💻 [2025/06/10] Evaluation code is released at followings.
-- 📢 [2025/06/08] We have released the benchmark for 2D MLLMs.
+- 📊 [2025/06/09] We have released the benchmark for 2D MLLMs at [Hugging Face](https://huggingface.co/datasets/Cusyoung/SpaCE-10).
+- 📚 [2025/06/09] The paper of SpaCE-10 is released at [Arxiv](https://arxiv.org/abs/2506.07966v1), and it will be updating continually!
 ---